Joschka Fischer: Non-profit work

 On 15 September 2010 Fischer supported the new initiative Spinelli Group, which was founded to reinvigorate efforts towards federalisation of the European Union (EU).
 Other prominent supporters are: Jacques Delors, Daniel Cohn-Bendit, Guy Verhofstadt, Andrew Duff, Elmar Brok.

+From 2024 to 2025, Fischer was part of an independent expert commission convened by the Global Perspectives Initiative and chaired by Annegret Kramp-Karrenbauer to develop recommendations for Germany's development policy.

 Business activities

 Since 2008, Fischer has been Senior Strategic Counsel at Albright Stonebridge Group, Washington, DC, consulting firm led by Madeleine Albright.
 In this capacity, he advised Siemens, BMW and Deutsche Börse.

 In 2009, Fischer took a post as adviser to the Nabucco pipeline project, which involved the German RWE company.
 According to media reports, the "six-digit salary" consultancy contract had already been signed.